tropicbrush/TimeOffRequestTool/README.md

      + Fetch User Title and Status : FetchUserTitleAndStatus.js
      + Add username and Title to ID token : UpdateIDTokenWithUserDetails.js
      + Grant Scope Access On Title : grantAuthScope.js

++ Create below hook from the files in Auth0 config folder.

      + TimeOffTool Hook For User Registration : userRegistrationHook.js

 ### Setup on Apache and Python